Claire-France Thévenon: Career

 Thévenon started judo when she was nine years old, following in her siblings footsteps.
 She started training under 6th dan black belt Bruno Louis at his dojo Kodokan Paris 15.
 Competing in heavyweight, Thévenon reached the judo nationals in the first division.
 After attending a Brazilian jiu-jitsu (BJJ) seminar she started training under third-degree BJJ black belt Olivier "Mako" Michaïlesco.
 Thévenon started competing BJJ as a purple belt, reaching the finals of the European Open two years in a row in 2014 and 2015.
 Competing in Jujitsu/Ne-Waza she won silver at the 2014 World Championship in Paris as well as silver the following year in Bangkok.
 In 2017 she joined MK Team.
 As a brown belt she became the 2017 European Champion in the medium-heavyweight division after beating Jessica de Andrade in the final.
 Competing in Grappling she became UWW/FFL World Gi Champion after winning gold.
 The following year Thévenon won bronze at the IBJJF World Championship and at the 2018 European Open.
 She received her black belt from Michaïlesco in 2018, becoming the tenth female French jiu-jitsu black belt.

 In 2019 Thévenon reached the final of the Abu Dhabi World Professional Championship winning silver, after facing Gabrieli Pessanha.
 She won again silver at the 2019 European No-Gi Championship in Italy, then silver at the European Championship in Portugal, competing at the 2019 Pan Championship she won bronze competing in the heavyweight division.
 Also in 2019 Thévenon became UWW World No-Gi Grappling Champion.
 In 2020 she won bronze at the European Open then gold at the Abu Dhabi Continental European Pro.
 In 2022 Thévenon joined MMA gym Infinity Combat, affiliating her own academy Panda Supa Crew to it.
 That same year, attending the Brazilian National Jiu-Jitsu Championship (known as Brasileiro) for the first time, Thévenon submitted 5x Brazilian national champion and European champion, Carina Santi of G13 BJJ with a rear naked choke, scoring 16 points to 0 and winning a silver medal in the super-heavyweight division.
 In June 2022 Thévenon won bronze at the 2022 World Jiu-Jitsu Championship taking place in California in the super heavyweight adult division.
+In June 2023 she won bronze at the 2023 World Jiu-Jitsu Championship.